yienyoong/tp/docs/UserGuide.md

 Format: `statsAppt`

+Examples:

-1. Enter `statsAppt` into the command box to keep track of the numbers of appointments in a week.
+* Enter `statsAppt` into the command box to keep track of the numbers of appointments in a week.
 ![StatsAppt](images/statsAppt.png)
 > Remark: Screenshot was taken on 9 April 2021.